 \subsection{Pre-trained models}

 Note that for InsDis we use the model weights provided by the PyContrast GitHub repository which report higher ImageNet top-1 accuracy than originally reported (59.5 vs 54.0).
 As weights are not available for PIRL we likewise, take the ones provided by PyContrast which reports a slightly lower ImageNet accuracy of 61.7 (compared to 63.6).
 All other models are obtained from the original authors.
 We use the PyTorch framework in our code and therefore convert some of the models from their TensorFlow checkpoints.
-The models differ in whether they expect their input to be normalised or not, so we evaluate all models both with and without normalising the inputs by the mean and standard deviation on the ILSVRC12 train set, and we report the highest performance from these two settings.
+For most models we normalise the inputs by the mean and standard deviation on the ILSVRC12 train set, apart from SimCLR-v1/v2 which do not expect normalised inputs.